gatecheckdev/gatecheck/README.md

 ![Gatecheck Version](https://static.gatecheck.dev/gatecheck-version.gif)

-## Upcoming Features

-The CLI is currently going through a much needed refactor.
-Once all existing features have been implemented in the new CLI, the old one will be deprecated and then removed in a few versions.

-To enable the legacy CLI, set the variable `GATECHECK_FF_LEGACY_CLI_ENABLED=1`.

 ## Getting Started

 The fastest way to get started with Gatecheck is to download the pre-built binaries for your target system.